Abdulla Al-Humaidi: Business career

 Al-Humaidi established the investment firm Kuwaiti European Holdings (KEH), which operated across various sectors including real estate, healthcare, and leisure.
 Under his leadership, KEH expanded into the United Kingdom during the early 2010s, acquiring assets in Kent and elsewhere.
 He held senior executive and board positions in companies operating in Kuwait, Saudi Arabia, Ireland, and the UK.

 Ebbsfleet United F.C.

 In 2013, Al-Humaidi acquired Ebbsfleet United F.C. through KEH Sports Ltd, with the stated aim of transforming the club into an English Football League side.
 His tenure involved significant investment in the club and its facilities.
 However, the period was marked by operational difficulties, including reports of delayed wage payments and financial constraints.
 The club was relegated from the National League at the end of the 2024–25 season.
-In 2023, Al-Humaidi resigned as chairman following his personal bankruptcy, and family members assumed various roles within the club’s ownership structure.
+In 2023, Al-Humaidi resigned as chairman following his personal bankruptcy, and family members assumed various roles within the club’s ownership structure through to a change of ownership in August 2026.